 On average, you need about two hours of deep sleep per night.
 Your body naturally passes through a few different sleep stages throughout the night, even if you don’t wake up.
 It’s normal to dip in and out of the deep sleep state 2-4 times per night and spend 15-60 minutes at that stage each time.

 You get most of your deep sleep earlier in the night.
 Your first deep sleep phase lasts almost an hour, whereas your last one is only about 15 minutes.

 If you want to track your sleep score and better understand how much sleep do you really need, get the ShutEye app and start tracking your sleep every night!

 What are the benefits of deep sleep?

-If you were to forgo deep sleep, you would likely wake up feeling groggy and depressed.
-You may also gain weight and have difficulty concentrating and being social during the day.
+If you were to forgo deep sleep at night, you would likely wake up feeling groggy and depressed.
+You may also gain weight and have difficulty concentrating and being social during the day if you get less deep sleep than recomended.
 Deep sleep is not only important for the body and mind, but for your overall quality of life.